-Congressman Andy Biggs is an Arizona native and currently serving his second term in the U.S. House of Representatives, representing Arizona's Fifth District.
+Congressman Andy Biggs is an Arizona native and currently serving his third term in the U.S. House of Representatives, representing Arizona's Fifth District.
 He lives in Gilbert with his wife of 38 years, Cindy.
 They have six children and six grandchildren.

 Congressman Biggs received his bachelor’s degree in Asian Studies from Brigham Young University; his M.A. in Political Science from Arizona State University; and his J.D. degree from the University of Arizona.
 He is a retired attorney, who has been licensed to practice law in Arizona, Washington, and New Mexico.

 Before being elected to Congress, Congressman Biggs served in the Arizona Legislature for 14 years – the last four as the Arizona Senate President.

 Congressman Biggs is a member of the House Judiciary and Science, Space, and Technology committees.
 He is chairman of the House Freedom Caucus, co-chair of the Border Security Caucus, co-chair of the War Powers Caucus, and Chief Regulatory Reform Officer of the Western Caucus.

 Congressman Biggs has a lifetime rating of 100% with the Club for Growth, 98% lifetime score with FreedomWorks, 95% lifetime score with Heritage Action, 100% rating in the 116th Congress for National Right to Life, and a 99% career grade from NumbersUSA.